1422

 Gloucester protested vigorously that these words curtailed his rightful powers.
 He argued that he had opened and closed Parliament as Custodian of the Realm while Henry V was in France and that to deny him this right would undermine his status.
 The lords replied that the circumstances were entirely different, Henry V had given him the authority, but Henry VI could not, and that authority now rested with the Council (1).

-Stung by the lords’ decision, Gloucester prepared a memorandum in which he vehemently defended his right to become Regent or Governor of England to rule with the advice but not with the consent of the lords (2, 3, 4).
-According to Gloucester the lords had initially assented to Henry V’s codicil making him tutela et defensionem principales but they objected to the implications in civil law of the term tutela and reneged on their promise to assist him.
+Stung by the lords’ decision, Gloucester prepared a memorandum in which he vehemently defended his right to become Regent or Governor of England, to rule with the advice but not with the consent of the lords (2, 3, 4).
+According to Gloucester the lords had initially assented to Henry V’s codicil making him tutela et defensionem principales but they then reneged on their promise to assist him.

 Gloucester drew their attention to the title bestowed on William Marshal, during the minority of King Henry III as ‘Ruler of the King and of the Kingdom’ Rector regis et regni Angliae.
 He requested to be named Ruler or Governor of the Kingdom but said he would not go so far as to claim to be ruler of the King (the sole legal source of authority).
 If the style and status of Governor of the Kingdom was accorded to him, he would govern with the advice of the Council, but if they were split, his decision should prevail.

-On 5 December 1422 Parliament named the Duke of Bedford as Protector and Defender of the realm, and principal councillor of the King whenever he was in England.
+On 5 December 1422 the Lords in Parliament named the Duke of Bedford as Protector and Defender of the realm, and principal councillor of the King whenever he was in England.
 The Duke of Gloucester would be Bedford’s deputy as Protector during his absence.
-Bedford commanded far more respect than Gloucester, and had he been in England the outcome might have been different, but as it was neither Bedford nor Gloucester was recognised as Regent of England (7, 8, 9, 10).
+Bedford commanded far more respect than Gloucester.
+Had he been in England the outcome might have been different, but as it was neither Bedford nor Gloucester was recognised as Regent of England (7, 8, 9, 10).

 (1) PPC III, pp. 6–7 (council meeting in November).